ksvan/node-red-contrib-verisure/README.md

 	{'type': "lock", 'label': "2YGL M8"} // returns lock data from this device {'type': "lock", 'index': 5} // returns lock data from this device {'type': "doorwindow", 'index': 5} // returns door or window state data from this device {'type': "site"} // returns full site overview as object.
-Hook up a debug to see all you can use
+Hook up a debug to see all elements in object

 You will find all indexes and labels if you output a fill site object and look through it.
 Note that access by index will be faster.
 The node always reaches out to get new data from Verisure.